bthate/genocide/files/genocide.1.md

 % July 2021

 # NAME
-GENOCIDE - http://genocide.rtfd.io otp.informationdesk@icc-cpi.int OTP-CR-117/19
+GENOCIDE - prosecute the king and members of the chamber for three genocide crimes mentioned !!

 # SYNOPSIS
 | genocide \<cmd>\